OR — OR 2026 Guide

 Oregon is a progressive state with strong trade apprenticeship programs.
 Every commercial building, hospital, and multi-story structure in Portland and Eugene has elevators that need installation, maintenance, and modernization.

-The job outlook for elevator mechanics in Oregon is high, with projected growth of 6% over the next decade.
+The job outlook for elevator mechanics in Oregon is high.
 Major employment centers include Portland, Eugene, Salem, and the tech, timber, renewable energy, semiconductor sectors continue to drive demand.

 Switching Careers: Can You Afford the Transition in Oregon?